chaminda204/LibraryDemo/ReadMe.txt

 Running the application.
 ========================
+For instructions on setting Extjs, please refer to http://www.sencha.com/products/extjs .

 Copy the PeterPalLibraryWeb.war file to deployment folder in your web application and start the server.
 Please note this was tested on JBoss server.